 A tourist’s travel to Rome is not complete without visiting the Vatican city, also known as the Holy City.
 With a population of around 800 people, and an area of approximately 44 hectares, it is considered to be the smallest independent state in the world, the home of Pope, and the center of Catholicism.
 There are plenty of good reasons to visit the Vatican, as this tiny city is full of attractions, points of interest, artworks, and history.
 Without further intro, here are our top reasons that bring millions of tourists to the Vatican every year, along with some tips to remember before visiting the Vatican.

 1. Saint Peter’s Square and Basilica

-Thousands of people come every year in Vatican to admire the gorgeous Saint Peter’s basilica and square.
+Thousands of people come every year in the Vatican to admire the gorgeous Saint Peter’s basilica and square.
 The impressive basilica is one of the largest churches of Renascence architecture.
 Michelangelo had a significant contribution to the basilica’s painting and architecture, along with Bramante and Raphael.
-This is without doubt one of the most beautiful cathedrals in the world.
-Entry is free, but you will need an appropriate dress-code (no shorts, sleeveless tops, both men and women should cover their arms and shoulders).
+This is, without doubt, one of the most beautiful cathedrals in the world.
+Entry is free, but you will need an appropriate dress-code (no shorts, sleeveless tops, both men, and women should cover their arms and shoulders).
 St Peter’s square is simply beautiful, and you will be able to take wonderful photos here.

 2. Sistine Chapel